Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 password_is_valid(password)
 ```

 `password_is_valid` will check if the password meets a few different conditions.
-If one of the below conditions is not met then the relevant error/exception should be thrown/raised.
+If one of the below conditions is not met then the relevant error/exception should be thrown/raised (python: make use of ValueError).
 Your error/exception message should match one of the following conditions exactly (word-for-word).

 1. password should exist
 2. password should be longer than 8 characters